AndrewPaulLund/cs205project/README.md

 ---

+### Speedup Techniques

+(Technical description of the parallel application and programming models used)

+#### Explain each technique in detail here

+1. Binning
+2. OpenMP
+3. MPI
+4. Load Balancing

+---

+### Results

-### Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done
+(Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done)

 **1. Binning**